 CT Lung Cancer Screenings

 Lung cancer remains the leading cause of death from cancer in this country.
 Individuals at high risk for lung cancer now have access to a low dose, low cost screening procedure.
 Because CT scans can depict tumors significantly smaller than 1.0 centimeter in size, we have the potential to detect lung cancer in its very early stages before disease progression.
 This highly sensitive, low dose, CT scan of the chest targets the lung fields only.
-No special preparation is required, and patients can be in and out of our office in approximately 15 minutes.
+No special preparation is required, and patients can be in and out of our office in approximately 20 minutes.
+Learn more

 PET-CT Amyvid Studies to Help Rule Out Alzheimer’s Disease